2004–05 New Orleans Hornets season

-The 2004–05 New Orleans Hornets season was the franchise's third season in the National Basketball Association.
+The 2004–05 New Orleans Hornets season was the franchise's third (Note: At the time, this season was considered the 17th season in franchise history, being viewed as a relocation from Charlotte.
+In 2014, after this team was rebranded as the Pelicans, the name and the statistical history of the original team was reclaimed by the present day Charlotte Hornets, who had begun play in 2004 as an expansion team known as the Charlotte Bobcats.) season in the National Basketball Association.
 The Hornets moved from the Eastern Conference's Central Division to the tougher Southwest Division of the Western Conference for the season.
-Under new head coach Byron Scott, the Hornets played and suffered their worst basketball ways losing their first eight games, which led to an awful 2–29 start.
+Under new head coach Byron Scott, the Hornets played and suffered their worst basketball ways losing their first eight games, which led to a 2–29 start.
 Many players were traded away during the season.
 The team traded David Wesley to the Houston Rockets in December, then midway through the season dealt Baron Davis to the Golden State Warriors, and sent Jamal Mashburn, who was lost for the entire season with a knee injury, to the Philadelphia 76ers for Glenn Robinson, who never played for the Hornets and was released to free agency and signed with the San Antonio Spurs.
 Mashburn would never suit up for the 76ers.

-The Hornets continued to struggle, losing their final nine games finishing last place in the Southwest Division with a dreadful 18–64 record, which was the same record as the newly rechristened Charlotte Bobcats.
-They failed to qualify for the playoffs for the first time in franchise history.
+The Hornets were eliminated from playoff contention for the first time in franchise history, by losing their final nine games and finished in last place in the Southwest Division with an 18–64 record, which was also the same record as the newly rechristened Charlotte Bobcats.
 (Note: Since 2014, the Pelicans retained the franchise's records and history from the 2002–03 season onward, while its prior history from 1988 to 2002 is currently inherited by the Charlotte Bobcats/Hornets franchise.)

-For the season, they added new yellow road alternate uniform they remained in used until 2008.
+For the season, they added new yellow road alternate uniform they remained in use until 2008.